Wilfred/trifle/notes/language.md

 ### String

-Strings are effectively immutable vectors of unicode characters.
+Strings are effectively lists of unicode characters.

 uppercase lowercase